The National Black Catholic Congress®

 Antonio Vieria was an African born in Portugal.
 When he was fifteen years old, he became a Jesuit novice and later a professor of rhetoric and dogmatic theology.
 He went to Brazil where he worked to abolish discrimination against Jewish merchants, to abolish slavery, and to alleviate conditions among the poor.
 On the 200th anniversary of his death in 1897, he was canonized.

 Augustine the sinner is all too well known.
-There is knowledge of him as a convert and author of Confessions, but little is known of his as Father of the Church and as a saint.
+Known as a convert and author of Confessions, little is known of his as Father of the Church and as a saint.
 His thousands of letters, sermons and tracts, combined with 232 books, instructed the Early Church and have relevance for the Church today.
 It is said that Christian scholars through the ages owe much to St. Augustine and that the full impact of his psychology and his embryonic theology will be felt in years to come.
 Augustine was truly a saint.
 He lived an austere life, performing great acts of mortification and penance.
 He wrote, "I pray to God, weeping almost daily."
 Two of his most famous books are "Confessions" which is an autobiography and "City of God".
-St. Augustine's feast day is August 28th
+His memorial day is celebrated on August 28.

 The National Black Catholic Congress | 320 Cathedral St. Baltimore, MD 21201 | 410-547-8496

 Women were persecuted for practicing Christianity at Carthage.
 Perpetua is recorded for having several visions that depicted her death.
 At death, she called out to the crowds: "Stand fast in the Faith and love one another.
 Do not let out suffering be a stumbling block to you…" Felicitas was Perpetua's slave.
 They died together.
 Sts.
-Felicitas' and Perpetua's feast day is March 6th.
+Perpetua and Felicity are the patron saints of mothers, expectant mothers, ranchers and butchers.
+Their feast day is celebrated on March 7.